|

 WHAT BEGINNING STAFF MEMBERS SHOULD KNOW

 Anyone working within the special education field needs to be aware of the differences among students with disabilities and the various categories of disability served by special education programs.
 Not every student in the special education program is the same and students with different disabilities require different types of assistance.
-There are eight categories of students served in special education programs.
-These categories were discussed in the Introduction to Disability module of the Caring for Our People Training.
-If you did not take the introductory course, or just did not memorize it, the eight categories are listed below.
-If you click on any of these, you will be transferred to the web page in the introductory page, be sure to use the back arrow at the top of your browser to return you to this page The eight categories of disability provided services by special education programs are:
+There are thirteen categories of students served in special education programs.
+Eight of these categories were discussed in more depth in the Introduction to Disability module of the Caring for Our People Training.
+If you did not take the introductory course, or just did not memorize it, the thirteen categories are listed below.
+If you click on any of these, you will be transferred to the web page in the introductory page or to a section of our virtual library, be sure to use the back arrow at the top of your browser to return you to this page The thirteen categories of disability provided services by special education programs are:

-- mental retardation, .... a condition in which a person has trouble learning, absorbing, and practicing everyday skills, which delays them from being able to take care of themselves and interact with others,
+6. Intellectual disability, .... a condition in which a person has trouble learning, absorbing, and practicing everyday skills, which delays them from being able to take care of themselves and interact with others, (the most recent law changed the term from "mental retardation" to "intellectual disability" but the definition itself did not change.